Airfares are a big part of most travel budgets, especially if you’re traveling internationally and overseas. But they don’t have to be.

-Unfortunately, you can’t book flights with this tool, but you can plug your search into BookWithMatrix.com to search those exact flights on another OTA.
-Or, just note down the flight numbers and book them at your preferred search engine.
+Unfortunately, you can’t book flights with this tool, but you can plug your search into BookWithMatrix.com to search for those exact flights on another OTA.
+Or, just note down the flight numbers and book them on your preferred search engine.

 15. Get “Hacker Fares” by Splitting Your Booking